datopian/tech.datopian.com/ckan/getting-started.md

 Build and Run the instances:

-::: tip
-`docker-compose` must be run with `sudo`.
+> [!tip]'docker-compose' must be run with 'sudo'.
 If you want to change this, you can follow the steps below.
-NOTE: The `docker` group grants privileges equivalent to the `root` user.
+NOTE: The 'docker' group grants privileges equivalent to the 'root' user.

 Create the `docker` group: `sudo groupadd docker`